pptos-org/bot/README.md

 - get [mediafire-dl](https://github.com/Juvenal-Yescas/mediafire-dl) and [Internet Archive CLI](https://archive.org/developers/internetarchive/installation.html#binaries).

-- make an .env file in the root of the bot directory and write TOKEN=<YOURTOKEN> in it.
+- make an .env file in the root of the bot directory and write TOKEN=YOURTOKEN in it.

+- Get all of the dart dependencies (you only need to run this once): `dart pub get`

 - Now you can run the bot via `dart bin/main.dart`